LinkWellNodes/Documentation/docs/knowledgebase/Direct-Request-Guide.md

 1. They support the greatest range of **data types**, **data sizes**, and **blockchain networks**.
 1. They are often the **cheapest option** for the end-user (allowing for negotiation with the specific node operator based on volume and request size).
 1. They require the **least amount of technical effort** to implement.
-The oracle team simply provides you with a `request` and `receive` function to place into your smart contract, leaving you free to focus on the development of the rest of your smart contract application.
+The oracle team simply provides you with a `request()` and `fulfill()` function to place into your smart contract, leaving you free to focus on the development of the rest of your smart contract application.

-As Direct Requests place much of the burden of implementation on the oracle team that you've chosen, it's important to choose an oracle team with a proven track record.
+As Direct Requests place much of the burden of implementation on the oracle team that you've chosen, it's important to choose an oracle team that you trust.

 :::info
-**LinkWell Nodes** is a full-service Chainlink oracle solution that provides secure, reliable, direct-to-consumer data feeds in exchange for a fee.
-We offer free external adapter design services, as well as free development services for any efforts required to get your smart contract application up and running.
+**LinkWell Nodes** is a full-service Chainlink oracle solution that provides secure, reliable, direct-to-consumer data feeds in exchange for a per-request fee.
+We offer free development services for any efforts required to get your data feed integration up and running.
 <br/>
 You can find our <b>direct request job IDs and oracle addresses</b> within our <a href='/services/direct-request-jobs/Jobs-and-Pricing'>Chainlink data feed documentation</a>, as well as our <a href='/services/direct-request-jobs/Service-Level-Agreement'>Service-Level Guarantee (SLA)</a>.
 :::